mixpanel/docs/pages/docs/tracking-methods/identifying-users.md

 Here are a few things to look out for:
 - Ensure that cross-platform, pre and post-registration events are linked to the same user on Mixpanel.
 - Ensure that no duplicate profiles are created as the users go through the onboarding, registration, login, and cross-platform user journey.
-- Ensure that all the user’s identifiers are stored in the same Identity Cluster and that all their events are displayed on a single profile on Mixpanel.
+- Ensure that all the user's identifiers are stored in the same Identity Cluster and that all their events are displayed on a single profile on Mixpanel.

 #### Keep a record of your ID management implementation
 We encourage you to document your implementation (or create a diagram of the implementation).
 This will come in handy when you need to re-implement this on a new platform or troubleshoot ID management issue.